mzia-s/CANN/README.md

 done
 ```

-This runs 30 repetitions of five-fold cross-validation, totaling 150 outer-fold evaluations per dataset.
-Each outer fold trains the CNN and Transformer independently.
+This performs 150 outer-fold evaluations per dataset.
+Each fold trains the CNN and Transformer independently.

-The loop includes the first seed.
-If it was already run in Step 6, its result file will be overwritten.
+The full loop includes seed index `0`.
+If that seed was already run separately, its output is overwritten.

+Progress and results are redirected to per-seed text files in `RESULT_DIR`.

 ### Step 8: Aggregate Results